Department of Geography and Environmental Studies

 Global Connections

 Globalization and global environmental change as linked processes.
-Geographical analysis of economic, cultural and political transformations acting at global, national and local scales.
+Geographical analysis of economic, cultural, political, and climate change transformations acting at global, national and local scales.
 Choices and constraints underlying economic, social and environmental sustainability.

 Lectures three hours a week.